Bennycopter/WaniKani-Wallpaper-Generator/README.md

 - [Users](data/users)
   <details>
     <summary>Details</summary>

-    - A folder is created for each user with their API key.
+    - A folder with files is created for each user with their API key.
 For example:
       - `12345678-abcd-aaaa-1234-0123456789ab`
         - `generations.txt` - A new line is prepended to this file each time a wallpaper is attempted to be generated.
 It contains the time and remote IP of each request.
           - Example: